king-of-ducks/Neofleet/README.md

 [Requirements](#requirements) • [Installation](#installation-unix) • [Usage](#usage)
 </h4><br>

 Neofleet is a blazing fast, user-friendly neovim config for C++ and Python developers.
 It is aimed for people who wants fast and nice-looking IDE.
-It's free and can be modified as you want.
+It's free and can be modified as you want. *Shiny as a diamond.*

 # Getting started 🚀